Medical thermometer

-A medical thermometer (also called clinical thermometer) is a device which is used for measuring human or animal body temperature.
+A medical thermometer or clinical thermometer is a device used for measuring the body temperature of a human or other animal.
 The tip of the thermometer is inserted into the mouth under the tongue (oral or sub-lingual temperature), under the armpit (axillary temperature), into the rectum via the anus (rectal temperature), into the ear (tympanic temperature), or on the forehead (temporal temperature).

 History

 The medical thermometer began as an instrument more appropriately called a water thermoscope, constructed by Galileo Galilei circa 1592–1593.
 It lacked an accurate scale with which to measure temperature and could be affected by changes in atmospheric pressure.

-Italian physician Santorio Santorio is the first known individual to have put a measurable scale on the thermoscope and wrote of it in 1625, though he possibly invented one as early as 1612.
+Santorio Santorio is the first known individual to have put a measurable scale on the thermoscope and wrote of it in 1625, though he possibly invented one as early as 1612.
 His models were bulky, impractical and took a fair amount of time to take an accurate oral reading of the patient's temperature.

 Two individuals switched from water to alcohol in the thermometer.